-Your child will be assessed three or four times (depending on your program option) during the program year using the online tool Teaching Strategies Gold.
+Your child will be assessed three or four times (depending on your program option) during the program year using the online tool Teaching Strategies Gold for children enrolled in a center and DRDP for children enrolled in the home-based program.
 This tool is a list of goals and objectives from the Creative Curriculum® giving the classroom staff a road map to determine where each child is developmentally.
 Assessments are aligned with the Head Start Early Learning Outcomes Framework and the Ohio Early Learning and Development Standards.
 This enables educators to track your child's progress and provide information to plan experiences for your child individually and as part of a group.
 The assessment information will be shared with you during the Parent/Teacher Conferences and/or home visits throughout the year.
 The program does not report this data to ODJFS pursuant to 51001:2-1702 of the Administrative Code.